New Zealand Certificate in Baking (Generalist) (Level 4)

 Working in teams, you’ll learn to produce good quality cakes, bread, biscuits, pies and other baked goods which will be sold in our on-site café to real customers.

-Baking is more popular than ever and is currently on New Zealand’s skill shortage list - with a range of potential employers the career opportunities are endless.
-Should you wish to travel, this qualification will help you work in roles around the world.
+With a range of potential employers the career opportunities are endless and if you want to travel, this qualification will help you get work all over the world.

 - Principles of Baking